Careers360 Logo

 (a) They start from the cathode and move towards the anode.

-(d) Characteristics of cathode rays depend upon the nature of gas present in the cathode ray tube.
+(d) Characteristics of cathode rays depend upon the nature of the gas present in the cathode ray tube.

 Answer: